Lost + Found

 - Check out Aiken Pets Reunited (http://aikenpetsreunited.org.)

-- If you LOST an animal, come to the community Aiken County Animal Shelter yourself … and keep checking.
+- If you LOST an animal, come to the Aiken County Animal Shelter and other community animal shelters and rescue groups yourself … and keep checking.
 It may take a few days before your animal is turned in … and in the case of cats, it my take a few weeks!

 - If you FOUND an animal, take him/her to a veterinarian office or the Shelter to have the pet checked for a microchip